 Interested in featuring a Blue Zones presentation at your next event?
-Learn more about our wide range of worldly accomplished speakers.
+Learn more about our wide range of inspiring and internationally-recognized speakers.

 Tony’s day-to-day responsibilities at Blue Zones offer deep insight into the research that forms the foundation for the product development and implementation of the methodology behind the Blue Zones Projects.
 This interaction brings deep-seated understanding to how Blue Zones interfaces in the six sectors of communities that include policy, worksites, restaurants, grocery stores, schools, and with individual engagement.
 His background in quality management systems complement the rigor and thoughtfulness in developing a scalable product model as well as one that can be sustained in the Blue Zone Project communities.